CamStreamer/CamStreamerLib/README.md

 ### methods
 #### CameraVapix(options)
 Options parameter contains access to the camera, service name, service ID and camera.
 If service ID is not specified, service is automatically created in CamOverlay.
-Camera parameter selects the video source.
+Camera parameter selects the video source (in which View Area overlay will be shown).
 If omitted the default value camera=0 is used.
 ```javascript
 options = {
   'ip': '127.0.0.1',